 - Outside educational visits to enrich subjects being taught e.g. Visits to museums, art galleries, local market, Suntrap etc

-At Greenleaf we place Literacy, Numeracy and Science at the core of all the learning.
-The subjects of the Geography, History, Computing, Design Technology, Art, PE, Music, PSHE and RE are not only taught discretely, but are also connected to work through topics which make the most of cross curricular links with other subject areas.
-The children’s social, spiritual, moral and cultural development are umbrella themes across the curriculum.
+At Greenleaf, we place Reading, Writing, Numeracy and Science at the core of all the learning.
+The subjects of Geography, History, Computing, Design Technology, Art, PE, Music, PSHE, Philosophy4Children and RE are not only taught discretely, but are also connected to work through topics which make the most of cross curricular links with other subject areas.
+The children’s social, moral, spiritual and cultural development (SMSC) underpins all learning across the curriculum.

 Within our curriculum we allow for different elements of learning:

-Knowledge: the factual content of what is being learned;
+Knowledge: the factual content/concepts of what is being learned;

 Skills: develop the ability to communicate, problem solve, think critically, analyse, making links, organise ideas and refine and improve work

 Greenleaf’s “Aim High, Work Hard, Be Kind” approach encourages children to have a positive attitude to learning and take responsibility for their own learning and future success.